Cameron McIntyre

-Cameron McIntyre (born 3 June 1981) is a rugby union player who played for Canterbury in the Air New Zealand Cup and for the Crusaders in Super Rugby.
+Cameron McIntyre (born 3 June 1981) is a former rugby union player who played for Canterbury in the Air New Zealand Cup and for the Crusaders in Super Rugby.
 His time spent at Canterbury and the Crusaders saw him keep Andrew Mehrtens on the bench with Dan Carter playing inside centre.
 His club rugby team is Marist/Albion in the Christchurch premier competition to which he captained them to a club championship.
-In 2006 he was part of the Junior All Black team that won the Pacific Cup and was named player of the tournament.
+In 2006, he was part of the Junior All Black team that won the Pacific Cup and was named player of the tournament.

-After the New Zealand 2006 season finished he moved offshore to France where he played 125 Top 14 games for Castres in the French Top 14.
-He then moved to Japan and played for Toyota and NEC in the Japanese Top League His position is fly-half and inside centre and was a prodigious goal kicker.
+After the New Zealand 2006 season finished, McIntyre moved to France where he played in 125 games for Castres in the French Top 14.
+In 2013, he moved to Japan and played for the Toyota Verblitz in the Japanese Top League.
+In 2015 McIntyre returned to Canterbury, playing for one season.
+McIntyre played positions fly-half and inside centre.

-He is the great nephew of former All Blacks Bob Stuart & Kevin Stuart.
+McIntyre is the great nephew of former All Blacks Bob Stuart & Kevin Stuart.

-He has been playing at fullback and 10 for Canterbury in the ITM Cup in 2015.

-One of the more unluckier players of his time not to be capped for the All Blacks.

-He is now a top-level Player Agent for Esportif, now acquired by Wasserman Rugby and looks after many of NZ Rugby's top talents and most promising Players.
+As of 2026, McIntyre is listed as a Player Agent for Auckland-based sports management company LittleGIANT.